How to Keep Your eCommerce Business Growing in Today’s Economy

 Dropshipping is worth exploring if you're looking to diversify your product offerings.

-By partnering directly with a supplier and selling their products in your store, you can offer a wide range of items without worrying about storage or inventory management
+By partnering directly with a supplier and selling their products in your store, you can offer a wide range of items without worrying about storage or inventory management.

 When a customer makes a purchase, you simply order the product from your supplier at a wholesale price, and they handle the shipping directly to the customer.
+It means you can sell various products without the upfront costs and risks associated with traditional inventory management.

 Drop shipping can be a cost-effective way to expand your product line and increase revenue.

+Whatever you do, test any products before you go full tilt with them.
+You could run a Google AdWords campaign to validate your offerings and take pre-orders.
 It will ensure that when you do diversify your products, you’re still selling items that your customers want.

 If, on the other hand, you sell just one product, you can still focus on iteration and improving your offering, as well as communicating your message to customers so that they believe in it as much as you do.